VictoriaMetrics/VictoriaMetrics/README.md

   -envflag.prefix string
      Prefix for environment variables if -envflag.enable is set -eula
-     By specifying this flag, you confirm that you have an enterprise license and accept the EULA https://victoriametrics.com/assets/VM_EULA.pdf .
+     By specifying this flag, you confirm that you have an enterprise license and accept the ELA https://victoriametrics.com/legal/esa/ .
 This flag is available only in VictoriaMetrics enterprise.
 See https://docs.victoriametrics.com/enterprise.html
   -flagsAuthKey string
      Auth key for /flags endpoint.
 It must be passed via authKey query arg.
 It overrides httpAuth.* settings -fs.disableMmap